KXQQ-FM

-KXQQ-FM (100.5 MHz) is a commercial radio station located in Henderson, Nevada, broadcasting in the Las Vegas, Nevada area.
-KXQQ-FM airs a rhythmic hot AC format, billed as "Q100.5."
+KXQQ-FM (100.5 FM) is a commercial radio station located in Henderson, Nevada, broadcasting in the Las Vegas, Nevada area.
+KXQQ-FM airs a rhythmic adult contemporary format, billed as "Q100.5".
 Owned by Audacy, Inc., the station's studios are located in the unincorporated Clark County area of Spring Valley, while KXQQ-FM's transmitter is atop Black Mountain in Henderson.